 Water Conservation at The Huntington

-The Huntington has groundwater rights to a small percentage of water in the Raymond Basin aquifer, much of the water used for irrigation on the property comes from that source.
-In conjunction with the other Raymond Basin groundwater users, The Huntington has reduced its groundwater rights by 30 percent over the last five years in an effort to help raise groundwater levels throughout the Raymond Basin.
-This has forced the institution to use water resources as efficiently as possible, and, more importantly, to plan for a future with less available water.
+Most of the irrigation water used on the property comes from wells that tap into the Raymond Basin aquifer.
+In conjunction with the other Raymond Basin groundwater users, The Huntington has reduced its groundwater rights by 30 percent over the last five years in an effort to help raise groundwater levels.

 If you have questions or concerns, please contact us at firstname.lastname@example.org or 626-405-2269.